 Anyone who tests positive for COVID-19 will be asked to self-isolate based on the CDC’s most up-to-date recommendations which can be found here.

-Anyone who has been in close contact with someone who is positive for COVID-19 must quarantine.
+Unvaccinated individuals who have been in close contact with someone who is positive for COVID-19 must quarantine.
 While the CDC recommends a full 14-day quarantine, if you are asymptomatic, alternative quarantine options are available.
 Effective January 4, 2021, the University of Georgia will allow the CDC’s 10-day option for quarantine for those who are in close contact with individuals who have tested positive for COVID-19.
 However, those exercising the 10-day option must have been symptom-free throughout the monitoring period.

 - If the test is negative, the individual may return to campus, but MUST continue to closely monitor for any new COVID-19 symptoms through 14 days.
-DawgCheck is the best method for monitoring these symptoms.
 If new symptoms occur, the individual must not come to campus and must seek further testing/evaluation.

 - If the test is positive at the end of the 10-day period, the individual must begin a 10-day isolation period from the date of the test.
 All students, faculty and stuff must report positive COVID-19 tests through DawgCheck.